Ohio tourism logo

 Fort Greene Ville

-Fort Greene Ville was named for Anthony Wayne's friend and comrade in the American Revolution Having survived the Revolutionary War, Nathaniel Greene tragically died a few years prior to Wayne's expedition into Ohio.
-He was just 43 years old in the summer of 1786 when died on his estate in Georgia of a heat stroke.
+Greene Ville was named for Anthony Wayne's friend and comrade in the American Revolution, Nathanael Greene, with some even suggesting that he may have named it to impress Nathanael's widow Catherine.
+Having survived the Revolutionary War, Greene tragically died a few years prior to Wayne's expedition into Ohio, when Greene was just 43 years old.
+He succumbed to heat stroke while working on his estate in Georgia.

-Unlike most forts of this era, Fort Greene Ville was laid out much like a small city.
-A double row of cabins, each housing 10 men, ran around the inside of the exterior walls.
-Each corner had a bulwark for defensive purposes of the walls.
+Unlike most forts of this era, Greene Ville was laid out much like a small city.
+In fact, if a city map of today was placed on top of the original Green Ville plat, many of the streets would line up with the original fortification.
+A double row of cabins, with each cabin housing 10 men, ran around the inside of the exterior walls.
+Each corner of the fort had a bulwark for defensive purposes of the walls.
 Blockhouses were built into the central wall of each side.
 Eight redoubts, each complete with a blockhouse, surrounded the main stockade.

-Wayne used Fort Greene Ville as his winter encampment in 1793-1794.
-In the spring of 1794 General Wayne led his army on its march north that would lead to a conclusive battle at a place that became known as the Battle of Fallen Timbers along the Maumee River.
-After the conclusion of that engagement, Wayne returned to Fort Greene Ville and over the next year, worked out a treaty among the Indians who fought in the battle.
-In the summer of 1795, a number of the Indians returned to Fort Greene Ville to sign the treaty.
+The fighting from this contact was short, but extremely ferocious. that would lead to a conclusive battle at a place that became known as the Battle of Fallen Timbers along the Maumee River.
+After the conclusion of that engagement, Wayne returned to Greene Ville and over the next year, worked out a treaty among the Indians who fought in the battle.
+In the summer of 1795, a number of the Indians returned to Greene Ville to sign the treaty.
 That treaty would become known as the Treaty of Greenville.

 Treaty of Greenville Painting